-- It is very important to communicate only accurate, verified information in times of crisis. - Please refer media inquiries to the Ministry of Tourism and Aviation as they will collect information as widely as possible. - Individual properties will receive inquiries from visitors and potential visitors.
-It is important to establish one spokesperson to direct responses to questions, and ensure that inquiries are answered with accurate information.
-If you do not know the answer to the question, do not be afraid to record the pertinent details and follow up with the right information.
+- It is very important to communicate only accurate, verified information in times of crisis. - Media: Please refer all media enquiries to the Bahamas Ministry of Tourism, Investments & Aviation - Visitors: It is important to appoint one (1) spokesperson to handle visitor enquiries.
+If you do not know the answer to a question, explain that you will follow-up when you have the most accurate and up-to-date information.

-Please be aware that comments on your hotel's social media channels or personal social media accounts that you may also use to comment on Bahamas or related sites will influence the public's perception of conditions on the island.
+Please be aware that comments on your hotel's social media channels (or personal social media accounts/platforms that you may also use to comment on Bahamas) will influence the public's perception of conditions on the island.
 Dramatic overstatements are not helpful.